Ashraful-Islam-Rocky/Ashraful-Islam-Rocky/README.md

 ## About Me
-Ashraful Islam Rocky is currently looking for pursuing a Master's or Ph.D. in Structural Engineering at the Department of Civil Engineering.
+Ashraful Islam Rocky has recently graduated from the Department of Civil Engineeering at Bangladesh University of Engineering and Technology (BUET) with a CGPA of 3.39 (out of 4.00).
+His undergrade major was Structural Engineering and minor was Geotechnical Engineering.
+Currently he is looking for pursuing a Master's or Ph.D. in Structural Engineering from the Department of Civil Engineering.

 <!--
 **Ashraful-Islam-Rocky/Ashraful-Islam-Rocky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.